-Class J Shares are initially only offered to fund of funds in Japan and will not be publicly offered in Japan.
-However, they may be offered to other funds of funds in the future, at the discretion of the Management Company.
+Class J Shares are offered to funds established for the benefit of Japanese investors, or other funds at the discretion of the Management Company.
 Class J Shares are available as Distributing and Non-Distributing Shares.
-No fees are payable in respect of Class J Shares (instead a fee will be paid to the Management Company or affiliates under an agreement).
+No management fees are payable in respect of Class J Shares (instead a fee will be paid to the Management Company or affiliates under an agreement).

 Unless otherwise requested, all Class J Shares will be issued as registered shares.